bin456789/reinstall/README.en.md

 - `--rdp-port PORT` Change RDP port (DD Windows only)
 - `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--web-port PORT` Change Web port (for log observation during installation)
-- `--hold 2` Prevent entering the system after DD completion.
-You can connect via SSH to modify system content, with the system mounted at `/os`.
+- `--hold 2` Prevent reboot after the DD process finishes, allowing SSH login to modify system content.
+The Windows system will be mounted at `/os`, but Linux systems will **NOT** be automatically mounted.

 > [!TIP]
 > Can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).